engineerjoe440/stanley-solutions-blog/content/adding-search-to-my-pelican-blog-site.md

 git submodule add https://github.com/nairobilug/pelican-alchemy themes/pelican-alchemy
 ```

 A little editing in my `pelicanconf.py` file, later, and I was now ready to use the submodule-style theme.
+Oh!
+While I'm at it,
+I'll also call out the reference for the new CSS stylings I'll need to get the theme for Stork working, nicely.

 ```diff
 - import alchemy